Microsoft/azure-docs.pt-pt/articles/load-balancer/configure-load-balancer-outbound-cli.md

 ---
-title: Configurar o balanceamento de carga e as regras de saída usando CLI do Azure
+title: Configure load balancing and outbound rules using Azure CLI
-titlesuffix: Azure Load Balancer
+titleSuffix: Azure Load Balancer
-description: Este artigo mostra como configurar o balanceamento de carga e as regras de saída em um Standard Load Balancer usando o CLI do Azure.
+description: This article shows how to configure load balancing and outbound rules in a Standard Load Balancer using the Azure CLI.
 services: load-balancer
 documentationcenter: na
 author: asudbring